BroadbandForum/usp/docs/specification/index.md

 The USP Agent will also need to know an exact Topic where it can be reached (and not just a Topic Filter) in order to provide a Controller with the Agent’s "reply to" Topic.

 **[R-MQTT.21]{}** - An MQTT 5.0 USP Endpoint that receives Response Information in the `CONNACK` packet MUST use this as its "reply to" Topic.

+*Note: By using a single "reply to" Topic for all USP connections, an Agent on the MQTT server may become a DoS attack vector and cannot be unsubscribed from because this would cause the Agent to lose all "reply to" traffic. *

 **[R-MQTT.22]{}** - USP Endpoints MUST include a "reply to" Topic in all `PUBLISH` packets transporting USP Records.